Just in Time for Outlook

 The control is part of the SharePoint Online tenant configuration and is set using the Set-SPOTenant cmdlet.
 You’ll need to upgrade the SharePoint Online management module to version 16.0.22413.12000 or later.
 Microsoft posted this version in the PowerShell Gallery five days ago.
 You can install or update the module from the PowerShell gallery or download an MSI file from Microsoft.

 The replaced control is IsFluidEnabled, which enables the Fluid Framework within a tenant.
 Microsoft plans to retire the IsFluidEnabled setting on November 25, 2022.
 Going forward, the relevant settings in the SharePoint Online configuration are:

 - IsLoopEnabled: Controls if Microsoft 365 apps like Teams and Outlook can use Loop components.
 The default is True (Enabled).

-- IsWBFluidEnabled: Controls if Microsoft Whiteboard uses OneDrive for Business to store whiteboard files.
+- IsWBFluidEnabled: Controls if fluid components are available in Microsoft Whiteboard when it uses OneDrive for Business to store whiteboard files.

-It’s slightly curious that a separate setting exists for Whiteboard, but Microsoft explains the situation as allowing organizations to control Loop components separately from Whiteboard’s transition to OneDrive for Business.
+It’s slightly curious that a separate settings exist for Whiteboard and OneNote.
+Microsoft explains the Whiteboard setting as allowing organizations to control Loop components separately from Whiteboard’s transition to OneDrive for Business.
 Eventually, when the transition completes, it’s likely that Microsoft will deprecate the Whiteboard setting.

 eDiscovery and Compliance Issues